Tony Arnerich: Personal life

 Arnerich has coarctation of the aorta, a narrowing of the artery from the heart.
 He received a mechanical valve in 2012, but developed a staph infection near the device in 2013.
 In October 2013, his doctors said a second surgery to replace the valve was necessary, with only a 50/50 chance of his surviving it.
 A later CT scan showed the infection had cleared, however, and Arnerich returned to work in January 2014.

 During a COVID-19 pandemic lockdown in spring 2020, Arnerich joined other Mariners players in posting video drills to encourage kids to continue in baseball activity.
-Arneric's fielding drill video included his young son and daughter.
+Arnerich's fielding drill video included his young son and daughter.